gem/oq-engine/doc/manual/oq-manual.rst

    </nrml>

-The following snippet from the above consequencemodel example file defines a consequencefunction using a lognormal distribution to model the uncertainty in the consequence ratio for each limit state:
+The following snippet from the above *Consequence Model* example file defines a *Consequence Function* using a lognormal distribution to model the uncertainty in the consequence ratio for each limit state:

 .. code:: xml